core-wg/senml-spec/draft-ietf-core-senml.md

 Version:
 : Version number of media type format.
-This field is an optional positive integer and defaults to 5 if not present. \[RFC Editor: change the default value to 10 when this specification is published as an RFC and remove this note\]
+This field is an optional positive integer and defaults to 9 if not present.

 ## Regular Fields